isomerpages/moe-edgefieldpri/_partners/Parent Support Group (PSG)/Executive Committee.md

 development.
 Being in the PSG allows me opportunities to be involved in my child&#39;s development in school and to do the same for other parents.&quot;<br>
 *Tony Leong Kok Kuan*

+“If it takes a village to raise a child and, it takes a village to support that child’s parent.
+In the growing years, our children need lots of guidance and support not only from parents and family members, but also from the people in their learning environment.
+Activities that we organize and encourage the parents and children to participate will create stronger bonding in the families and instill in each child a spirit of excellence with good virtues.”<br>
+*Jill Huong Shiow Kim*